 So, among this

-kept a 100 mm f/4 macro bellows lens, with no focus ring, because
+I kept a 100 mm f/4 macro bellows lens, with no focus ring,

-it is designed to fit on a bellows with a very vintage look.
+because it is designed to fit on bellows with a very vintage look.

-Advantages: it is easy to adjust its tirage (distance
+Advantages: it is easy to adjust its flange focal distance (distance

-graduated scale, and it has a precious diaphragm ring that no longer
+scale, and it has a precious diaphragm ring that no longer have modern